needle-mirror/com.unity.polyspatial.visionos/Documentation~/HoverEffect.md

 * A `MeshRenderer` provides the mesh and geometry on which the coloration affect is applied.
 The `MeshRenderer` may be on the `GameObject` containing the `VisionOSHoverEffect` and `Collider` components or on any of its descendants.

 ## Skinned Mesh Renderers
-To display a hover effect on `SkinnedMeshRenderer` components, the `VisionOSHoverEffect` and `Collider` components must be present on the parent of the root bone (or any of its ancestors).
+To display a hover effect on `SkinnedMeshRenderer` components, the `VisionOSHoverEffect` and `Collider` components must be present on the parent of the `SkinnedMeshRenderer` GameObject (or any of its ancestors).

 ![VisionOSHoverEffect](images/ReferenceGuide/VisionOSHoverEffect.png)